husainm97/ml_copenhagen/README.md

 The work here reflects both my **initial approaches** and the **ideas I explored later on**, showing how my methods evolved over time.

 > ⚠️ Note: The **original prompts and datasets** from the summer school are not included.
-I only include here my own code and models.
-Their purpose have evolved past the original exercises and include my own explorations in the same general direction.
+I only include here my own code, models and adaptations.

 ---